 Vardy famously progressed from the amateur ranks of English football to spearhead Leicester City’s incredible 2015/16 Premier League triumph and earn himself senior international recognition with England.

-“I’m not the classic pro who grew up in a youth academy and was confronted with the pro world early on,” Höler explained to kicker recently.
-“I had a great childhood in my hometown team with a lot of free time and not so much football.
+"I’m not the classic pro who grew up in a youth academy and was confronted with the pro world early on," Höler explained to Germany sports specialist publication kicker recently.
+"I had a great childhood in my hometown team with a lot of free time and not so much football.
 I have developed step-by-step thanks to very good coaches who have pushed me on.
-The fact I have gone through every league and have now reached the Bundesliga makes me proud.”
+The fact I have gone through every league and have now reached the Bundesliga makes me proud."

 After impressing for amateur outfit Oldenburg, Höler was signed by the 05ers to bolster their reserve team.
 Bolster he did, scoring 11 goals and laying on four more in 36 potential-filled appearances.

 He not only showed an aptitude for putting the ball in the net, but also for harrying opposing defences to earn himself a reputation as — as he would be described in the NHL — a two-way player: just as effective when his team has the ball as when they don’t.